-Enrolling is easy and available 24 hours a day via Employee Self-Service or e-Vantage through your employer's homepage.
+Enrolling is easy and available 24 hours a day via Employee Self-Service through your employer's homepage.
 You must enroll within 31 days of your eligibility date.
 If you miss the enrollment period, you will not be able to enroll in the plan until the next annual enrollment period, unless you qualify under a Family Status Change or a Special Enrollment Period, as described below.
-Elections made during annual enrollment are effective the following January 1.
+Elections made during annual enrollment are effective July 1.